If you wish to know when is the best time of year for Northern Lights in Iceland in 2019, you should know some important facts first.

 Get the best price for your car rental today

-Northern light in Iceland in 2019 can be seen during October, November and December but in my opinion the most accessible month is October, almost everyone considering it to be the best time of year to see Northern Lights in Iceland.
+Northern light in 2019 can be seen during October, November and December but in my opinion, the most accessible month is October, almost everyone considering it to be the best time of year to see Northern Lights in Iceland.

 Please take into consideration that November and December are winter months that could mean most of the main roads are closed, or that they are full of ice and snow and hard to drive on.